JayaramachandranAugustin/Interview/Algorithm/Graph/depth_first_search.md

     recursively call dfs with current edge node
 ```

+We will see the depth first search pseudocode implementation in java

 ```java
 class Graph{
   //First we will create an adjancency list.
 As I mentioned adjacency list is the list of list.